-Liquidity risk is the risk that the Company may be unable to settle its obligations as they fall due as a result of insufficient assets being available in a form that can be readily convertible into cash.
+Liquidity risk is the risk that the Company may be unable to settle its obligations as they fall due as a result of insufficient assets being available in a form that can be readily converted into cash.

 The Finance Committee oversees the management of liquidity risk.
-The Company's investment portfolio comprises high quality government and corporate bonds that can be readily convertible into cash in a prompt fashion and with minimal expense.
+The Company's investment portfolio comprises high quality government and corporate bonds that can be readily converted into cash in a prompt fashion and with minimal expense.
 The Company has no external debt and has access to the financial support of its financially strong parent company.
 Cash flow forecasts are prepared and reviewed on a regular basis.

-The following table summarises the maturity profile of the Company's insurance liabilities and creditors analysed based on the estimated remaining duration until settlement:
+The following table summarises the maturity profile of the Company's insurance liabilities and creditors: